tauri-apps/tauri-docs/docs/guides/building/macos.md

 ## Binary Targets

 You can compile your application targeting Apple Silicon, Intel-based Mac computers, or universal macOS binaries.
-By default, the CLI builds a binary targetting your machine's architecture, but you can configure a different target using the `--target` flag:
+By default, the CLI builds a binary targeting your machine's architecture, but you can configure a different target using the `--target` flag:

 - `tauri build --target aarch64-apple-darwin`: targets Apple silicon machines.
 - `tauri build --target x86_64-apple-darwin`: targets Intel-based machines.